Wellfield Botanic Gardens is thrilled to present its Quilt Garden Exhibit for 2021: “Peace Flower”

 Every quilt garden and quilt mural has its own intricate pattern, many are original designs and each has its own unique story.
 Each of our unique communities that host quilt gardens & murals has its own special character and fun finds you’ll want to explore.

-In May, Wellfield’s Quilt Garden will be transformed from bare to brilliant as a dozen volunteers and staff led by Amy Myers, Lead Horticulturist, decended upon the delivery of over 2000 plants to create “Peace Flower”, this year’s featured design.
+On May 18, Wellfield’s Quilt Garden bed was transformed from bare to brilliant as a dozen volunteers and staff led by Amy Myers, Lead Horticulturist, decended upon the delivery of over 1,400 plants to create “Peace Flower”, this year’s featured design.
 This year’s design is themed for 2021: The Year of Peace at Wellfield.

 Here are the plant species/cultivars and their counts used to create our 40’x40′ Quilt Garden: